Bioconductor/BBS/Doc/Prepare-Ubuntu-20.04-HOWTO.md

 ### 1.8 Install Ubuntu/deb packages

-The packages for setting up the build system are in `BBS/Ubuntu-files/20.04`.
-They should be installed with
+The packages needed on a Linux build machine running Ubuntu are in the files under `BBS/Ubuntu-files/20.04/`.
+They can be installed with:

     sudo apt-get install <pkg1> <pkg2> <pkg3> ...